Gustavotc/4Tech2021-ToDoApp-Node/README.md

 - Donwload this repository
 - Open the project on Visual Code
-- Sinc with your own Firebase addres
+- Sinc with your own Firebase address
 - Run npm i
 - Run npm start